FlowFuse/website/src/blog/2024/07/how-to-setup-sso-saml-for-the-node-red.md

 !["Screenshot configuration provided the Google workspace admin console for SSO SAML"](./images/config-details-for-sso.png "Screenshot configuration provided the Google workspace admin console for SSO SAML"){data-zoomable}

-7. Click onto the continue.
+7. Click on the continue.
 8. In the next tab, enter the ACS URL and entity id provided by your self hosted flowfuse platform.

 !["Screenshot form asking for the configuration detailes provided by your self-hosted FlowFuse"](./images/form-to-add-the-config-provided-flowfuse.png "Screenshot form asking for the configuration detailes provided by your self-hosted FlowFuse"){data-zoomable}

 9. Enter the start URL as `forge.<your-domain>.com`, we are specify that after successfull sign in the user should be redirected to this url.

-10. Next, click onto "Continue" button and then click on "finish".
+10. Next, click on "Continue" button and then click on "finish".

 ### Updating the FlowFuse SSO configuration and enabling it

-Now that we have created the SAML app in the workspace, to enable SSO we need to update the FlowFuse configuration and connect it to the app created in the workspace.
+Now that we have created the SAML app in the workspace, we need to update the FlowFuse configuration and connect it to the app created in the workspace to enable SSO.

 1. Go to the SSO section of the admin settings in your self-hosted FlowFuse platform.
-Click on the three dots icon located at the right corner of the added configuration and select "Edit".
+Click on the three-dot icon located at the right corner of the added configuration and select "Edit."

 !["Screenshot showing three dot icons in your self-hosted FlowFuse"](./images/edit-sso-config.png "Screenshot showing three dot icons in your self-hosted FlowFuse"){data-zoomable}